 The proximity of Fitzroy to Melbourne's CBD and its good public transport facilities have made it a popular suburb for both residents and visitors.

 Fitzroy and Fitzroy North have 5 distinct shopping precincts, all with tram lines running along them.
 Brunswick Street is lined for almost 2 kilometres by shops including eclectic retail outlets, restaurants and bars.
-Smith Street, which defines the border with Collingwood, has a range of eateries, second hand shops and a number of clothing factory outlets.
+Smith Street, which defines the border with Collingwood, was Melbourne's first suburban shopping strip.
+It consists of over one kilometre of eateries, bars, second hand shops and factory outlets for clothing and homewares.
 Gertrude Street, which intersects both Brunswick Street and Smith Street, offers a selection of traditional pubs, restaurants, boutiques and galleries.
 Queens Parade is a wide tree-lined boulevard in Fitzroy North which has a village atmosphere and features a range of speciality shops and cafes.
 Also in Fitzroy North is St Georges Road which contains a series of local shopping strips with restaurants and retailers.

 Fitzroy is known for its large number of pubs.
 A number of Fitzroy's traditional hotels can be found tucked away down back streets in residential areas, giving the sense of a village atmosphere away from the bustling shopping strips.